0xProject/0x-launch-kit-backend/README.md

 -   delete all scripts from package.json that end with :ts
 -   Look through the Javascript code and start modifying it.
 It was auto-generated from Typescript code and we tried our best to make it readable.
 It might require some improving and should provide a good starting point.

-If you want to work on it as a TS project:
+If you want to work on it in Typescript:

 -   delete the `js` directory
 -   all the scripts from package.json that end with :js